ionic-team/ionic-docs/src/pages/enterprise/offline-storage.md

 ---
-title: Couchbase Lite
+title: Offline Storage
 template: enterprise-plugin
 version: 1.0.1
 minor: 1.0.X
 ---

-# Ionic Couchbase Lite
+# Ionic Offline Storage

-Ionic Couchbase Lite is a cross-platform data storage system that works on iOS and Android using Couchbase Lit's simple yet powerful query, replication, and sync APIs.
+Ionic Offline Storage is a cross-platform data storage system that works on iOS and Android.
+Powered by [Couchbase Lite](https://docs.couchbase.com/couchbase-lite/2.6/index.html), a NoSQL database engine that provides simple yet powerful query, replication, and sync APIs.

+This solution makes it easy to add offline storage to Ionic apps that are secure (encrypted on device), highly performant, and provide advanced data querying.

 ## Project Requirements